Japanese Public School Enrollment for Foreign Families in Fukuoka: A Step-by-Step Guide (2026)

 • Most schools assign a designated “Japanese tutor” for the first 6–12 months for foreign students

-Weekends help kids settle faster when they make local friends and learn the city.
-Browse family-friendly Fukuoka activities on Klook for easy outings during those first adjustment weeks.
+Kids settle faster when they make local friends and start learning their way around the city.
+Browse family-friendly Fukuoka activities on Klook for low-stress weekend outings during those first adjustment weeks.

 Japanese language support